 Figure 7.
-For the emission scans, the excitation wavelength was set at 400 nm, the emission wavelengths were scar ed from 400 to 800 nm, and the maximum λ em was 490 nm
+For the emission scans, the excitation wavelength was set at 400 nm, the emission wavelengths were scanned from 400 to 800 nm, and the maximum λ em was 490 nm

-The results show that the fluorescence emission of HTLV1 PR was much more inhibited by the alcoholic extracts of Taxus baccata TB is an by the HTLV1 PR complex.
+The results show that the fluorescence emission of HTLV1 PR was much more inhibited by the alcoholic extracts of Taxus baccata TB than by the HTLV1 PR complex.
 In this situation, by comparing emission, enzyme fluorescence reaction shows that the best inhibition is related to tuberculosis, then alcoholic extracts of Taxus baccata, so it is a good inhibitor for HTLV-1 protease.
-As shown in the graph, the inhibition rate of the control group (paclitaxel) is much lower than that or the extract state of the protease alone, indicating an increase in protease activity.
+As shown in the graph, the inhibition rate of the control group (paclitaxel) is much lower than that of the extracts and even higher than that of the protease alone, indicating an increase in protease activity.

 stability of nanoparticulate is low as suggested (34).

 Protein structure quality determination